When is my fine due for my ticket/When is my court date if I want to contest my ticket or if I have a mandatory court appearance?

 There are several ways to pay your fine.
 You may pay:

-- In person: At the Clerk of Court’s office during our normal business hours, Monday-Friday 8 am-5pm by cash, check, money order, debit card or credit card (Visa and Mastercard only);
+- In person: At the Clerk of Court’s office during our normal business hours, Monday through Friday, 9 am-4 pm by cash, check, money order, debit card or credit card (Visa and Mastercard only);

 - Online: Follow this link and then click the button labeled "Pay Tickets Online" in the column on the right.
 Information obtained on the payment site will inform you of the types of offenses that are payable online. *Please note that there is an additional convenience fee added to the cost of your transaction that is charged by the provider processor.